opensearch-project/documentation-website/_security/access-control/permissions.md

 System permissions are unique among other permissions in that they extend some traditional admin-only accessibility to non-admin users.
 These permissions give normal users the ability to modify any system index specified in the role or roles to which they are mapped.
 The exception to this is the security system index, `.opendistro_security`, which is used to store Security's configuration YAML files and remains accessible only to admins with an admin certificate.

-System permissions are specified under `index_permissions` in the `roles.yml` configuration file.
+System permissions are specified under `index_permissions` in the `roles.yml` configuration file (See [roles.yml]({{site.url}}{{site.baseurl}}/security/configuration/yaml/#rolesyml).)
 However, they begin with the prefix `.opendistro` to make them distinguishable from index permissions.
 For example, the system permission `.opendistro-alerting-config` gives a user permission to modify the system index that stores configurations for the Alerting plugin.
 The following example shows this system permission specified in a role called `alerting-maint-role`:

 ```yml
 alerting-maint-role: